TC Boyle. World’s End. Penguin, New York. 1987. F;2/17.

-It’s about the lives and conflicts of three major clans living around the Hudson River north of New York, first in the 17th century and then in the 20th.
+It’s about the lives and conflicts of three clans living around the Hudson River north of New York, first in the 17th century and then in the 20th.
 The Van Warts are feudal-style land barons whose descendents still control property and political power in the 1980s.
 Walter is the modern member of the Van Brunt family, originally tenant farmers on the Van Wart property, and native Indians are present and intimately involved with the new and the old societies.
 A very necessary Russian-novel list of main characters precedes the story.

 A lot of my pleasure came direct from Mr. Boyle’s irresistible imagination.
 A lowlife guy in a bar wears a shirt which “seemed to be fashioned from a synthetic fabric composed of Handy-Wrap and styrofoam”, a grandmother “crackle(s), her voice frying like grease in a skillet”, a gorgeous woman “carrie(s) herself like a gift on a tray”, a rich landowner “unfold(s his) paper with a snort of contempt”.

-Boyle also capably represents in the lives of his characters a pretty dazzling range of ideas.
+Boyle also breathes life into his characters with a dazzling range of ideas.
 The importance of history, treachery and duplicity, the political right and left, foolhardiness and stupidity, and anger and violence play out in a chaotic but tightly-circumscribed world of storms and freezing temperatures, a terrifying dark marine graveyard, stinking filthy hovels, and angry drunken fighting late at night.
 It’s a weird frightening community packed with amputation and endurance of unimaginable adversity, where it seems nearly always to be Halloween.
 A family of pedagogues named Crane evokes for my generation of Disneyphiles the comedy-horror of Sleepy Hollow.
-This author’s rich enthusiasm for the dark, dirty, human collision of power and its subjects, Dutch, English, and natives, fills the narrative to overflowing.
+This author’s rich enthusiasm for the dark, dirty, human collision of power and its subjects, Dutch, English, and natives, fills the narrative up to the top.